SeanNobel/speech-decoding/README.md

 Under development.
 CLIP loss seems not working properly.

+[ ] Perfectly align speech and EEG
+[ ] Encode 3s chunks of speech every iteration, not doing it beforehand

+[ ] Make subject layer each for subject

 ## Dataset

 4 datasets were used in the paper (2 EEG and 2 MEG).
 Because speech audio was not available for Broderick2019, I'm only using Brennan2019.
 I haven't checked for two MEG datasets.